GaragePolitburo/FormSI060719/README.md

 Information and code relating to FormSI060719, which is part of the show "Garage Politburo" at Susan Inglett Gallery, NY from June 7, 2019 - July 26, 2019

 FormSI060719 is a solidity program on the ethereum mainnet at address 0x6B9d46a223fFa343f8b14D855A8314B0EfF7fcb7.
 It is a form with 13 question, any of which can be answered by any user.
-The questions and answers are state variables (stored on the blockchain), and behave as [ERC721 tokens](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md).
+The questions and answers that are submitted are state variables (stored on the blockchain), and behave as non-fungible tokens (see [the ERC721 standard](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) for more information).
+The code is published in this repository, and at etherscan.io

-The program is based on code by OpenZeppelin: https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721.
-Code uses Jan 4 2019 Open Zepplin package 76abd1a41ec7d96ef76370f3eadfe097226896a2.
+The ERC721 portion of the program is based on code by OpenZeppelin: https://github.com/OpenZeppelin/openzeppelin-solidity/tree/master/contracts/token/ERC721.
+It uses the Jan 4 2019 Open Zepplin package 76abd1a41ec7d96ef76370f3eadfe097226896a2.

-The program is also based on CryptoPunks by Larva Labs: https://github.com/larvalabs/cryptopunks
+The market portion of the program is based on CryptoPunks by Larva Labs: https://github.com/larvalabs/cryptopunks

-Text snippets in FormSI060719 are taken from Masha Gessen, Nisi Shawl, Margaret Thatcher, Fredric Jameson, Paul Preciado, Leni Zumas, Philip Roth, Omar El Akkad, Wayne La Pierre, David Graeber, Walt Whitman, George Orwell, Rudyard Kipling, and Donna Haraway.
+Text snippets in FormSI060719 are taken from Masha Gessen, Nisi Shawl, Margaret Thatcher, Fredric Jameson, Leni Zumas, Philip Roth, Omar El Akkad, Wayne La Pierre, David Graeber, Walt Whitman, George Orwell, Rudyard Kipling, and Donna Haraway.

 The program has been extensively tested with the help of [Truffle](https://github.com/trufflesuite/truffle).
 See the test folder for the testing script used.

-There are three types of functions in FormSi060719: form functions (for reading and answering form questions), market functions (for bidding on tokens, or putting them up for sale), and standard ERC721 functions.
+There are three types of functions in FormSi060719: form functions (for reading and answering form questions), market functions (for bidding on question and answers, or putting them up for sale), and standard ERC721 functions.

 ## Form Functions

 `getFormQuestion(uint256 questionId)`

-Returns text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12 (NOT 1 to 13).
+Returns text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12.
+For example, going to https://etherscan.io/address/0x6b9d46a223ffa343f8b14d855a8314b0eff7fcb7#readContract, and calling `getFormQuestion(0)` returns `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: When we ask ourselves \"How are we?\" :: we really want to know ::`.
+Calling `getFormQuestion(1)` returns `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: How are we to ensure equitable merit-based access? :: Tried to cut down :: used more than intended :: `, and so on....

  `answerQuestion(uint256 questionId, string answer)`

 Allows user to answer a question, identified by `questionId`.
 The string `answer` will be associated with this question, and stored on the blockchain.
-Like all the questions, each answer behaves as an ERC721 non-fungible token.
+Like all the questions, each entered answer behaves as an ERC721 non-fungible token.

 `getNumberOfAnswers(uint256 questionId)`